Rúben Dias: Benfica B

 Dias started his career at local club Estrela da Amadora after being brought to the club by a close family member.
 Dias initially played as a striker, before switching to defence, due to his team being losing by two goals during a match.
-Before moving to Benfica's youth academy in 2008, where he played initially as a midfielder, before to central defence for the junior side until 2015.
+He moved to Benfica's youth academy in 2008, where he played initially as a midfielder, before changing position to centre-back for the junior side until 2015.
 In the same year, on 30 September, he made his professional debut with Benfica B in a 2015–16 LigaPro match against Chaves.
 On 7 March 2016, Rui Vitória called 18-year-old Dias for Benfica's UEFA Champions League Round of 16-second leg tie against Zenit Saint Petersburg after three of his four main centre-backs were unable to make the trip to Russia.
 The following season he helped the B team finish fourth; the club's highest ever position obtained in the second division.
 He also helped the junior team reach the final of the 2016–17 UEFA Youth League.

 Benfica

 On 16 September 2017, Dias debuted for the first team in a Primeira Liga match against Boavista.
 After two months of impressive displays, including two games against Manchester United in the Champions League, he underwent surgery due to appendicitis, sidelining him for a month.
 He scored his first goal for Benfica in a Taça da Liga encounter (2–2) against Vitória de Setúbal on 29 December 2017.
 On 3 February 2018, he scored his first goal in the Primeira Liga against Rio Ave (5–1).
 At the end of the season, he was voted Primeira Liga's best young player of the year.

 After heavy speculation linking Dias to a big money move to French side Lyon, he extended his contract with Benfica until 2023.
-On 2 November 2019, Dias played his 100th game for the club and scored the opening goal against Rio Ave in a 2-0 home victory.
+On 2 November 2019, Dias played his 100th game for the club and scored the opening goal against Rio Ave in a 2–0 home victory.

 On 26 September 2020, Dias scored the opening goal against Moreirense in a 2–0 win.
-After the game, manager Jorge Jesus admitted that it was probably his last game for the club.
+After the game, manager Jorge Jesus admitted that it had likely been his last game for the club.